Jeremy Hunt to review Friarage Hospital downgrade plan

-The Hambleton, Richmondshire and Whitby Clinical Commissioning Group (CCG) has said the change, first announced in 2011, is in the best interests of patients.'Some urgency'
+The Hambleton, Richmondshire and Whitby Clinical Commissioning Group (CCG) has said the change, first announced in 2011, is in the best interests of patients.

 It would mean pregnant women or children with complicated medical conditions would have to use the James Cook University Hospital, located 22 miles (35km) away in Middlesbrough.